incuna/django-extensible-profiles/README.markdown

 ## Extensible user profiles for Django

-This is an extensible user profile system for Django, designed to provide a simple user Profile model that is extensible.
+This project provides a base `Profile` model that relates to the built-in `auth.User` model and provides hooks for adding any number of feature extensions.
+A number of example extensions (address details, avatar, etc) are included.

-The concept (and some code) is borrowed from the [FeinCMS](https://github.com/feincms/feincms) page model.
+The basic concept (and some code) is borrowed from the [FeinCMS](https://github.com/feincms/feincms) Page model.

+### Usage

-To use the profiles module add profiles to your `INSTALLED_APPS`.
+To use the profiles module add `profiles` to `INSTALLED_APPS` in your django settings file.

-Before proceeding with manage.py syncdb, you must add some profile extensions.
+Before proceeding with `manage.py syncdb`, you must add some profile extensions.
 The profiles module does not add anything to the User model by default.

 ### Profile extension modules